adabardiz/sat-question-singler/README.md

 - Question Sidebar: You can skip a question or return to a question
 - It uses Gemini API to give you feedback on your mistakes
 - It isolates questions from the others to display them on your screen

+I would like to make this a free website/app